TTengs/MarkdownToConfluence/README.md

 `CONFLUENCE_URL`

-The URL for the, har ingen idé hvad det hedder
+The URL for the Atlassian network

 `CONFLUENCE_SPACE_KEY`